 Since early 2001, Thomas Fox has been an independent consultant with several international consulting firms, non-governmental organizations (NGOs), and private foundations.
-His most important current and ongoing involvement is advising the donor and chairing the board of the program arm of a new and quite substantial foundation addressing issues that affect poor children and youth in Africa.
-Mr. Fox is also an adjunct professor for World Learning’s SIT Graduate Institute – a Masters-level course on sustainable development.
+He was also teaching at both World Learning's SIT Graduate Institute and George Washington University Master-level courses on sustainable development and management Non-Government Organizations (NGOs).
 He is quite active as a volunteer, including on several NGO governing boards.
 Management and governance of non-profit organizations remains an interest and specialty.

 Prior to these semi-retirement years, Thomas Fox was Assistant Administrator for Policy and Program Coordination for the U.S. Agency for International Development (USAID), a Presidential appointment that he held from December 1997 until January 2001.
 With a career spanning more than forty years in international development, he has specialized in public-private (including non-profit) partnerships in the international development arena.
 Mr. Fox held senior management and leadership positions with the US Peace Corps, Volunteers in Technical Assistance (VITA), USAID (1978-82, and 1997-2001), the Council on Foundations, and the World Resources Institute.
 Before first going off to Africa with the Peace Corps staff in 1965, he was a secondary school teacher and coach for four years.